MeghanaShetty93/Create_Invite_List/README.md

 InviteList.txt : final sorted list containing Names and User Id of the cuatomers to be invited.

 To execute :
-1. Download and install anaconda (https://docs.anaconda.com/anaconda/install/)
+1. Download and install Anaconda3 (https://docs.anaconda.com/anaconda/install/)
-2. Download all the files into a folder
+2. Download all the python files and customer.txt file into a folder under Anaconda3
-3. To execute the code run create_invite_list.py which will call other files and create the output file.
+3. To execute the code open the Anaconda3 prompt > move to the folder created (cd "filename") > run create_invite_list.py (python create_invite_list.py)
+4. Output will be saved in the same folder.